Last updated October 27, 2023

 Graduate with less debt

 A college degree pays off.
+Get the same quality of education in a college degree for less than other post-secondary institutions.
 For every $1 invested in an Ontario college education, grads receive a cumulative $3.20 more in future wages.
-That's a 14.3% rate of return.
+That’s a 14.3% rate of return.

 More pathways to success